vigilworkshop/vigilworkshop.github.io/_pages/home.md

   <li>visual and linguistic cognition in infancy and/or adults</li>
           </ul>
       </p>
       <p>We welcome review and positional papers that may foster discussions.
-We also encourage published papers from <i>*non-ML*</i> conferences, e.g. epistemology, cognitive science, psychology, neuroscience, that are within the scope of the workshop. </p>
+We also encourage published papers from <i>*non-ML*</i> conferences, e.g. epistemology, cognitive science, psychology, neuroscience, that are within the scope of the workshop.
+Accepted papers will be presented during joint poster sessions, with exceptional submissions selected for spotlight oral presentations.
+Accepted papers will be made publicly available as <i>*non-archival*</i> reports, allowing future submissions to archival conferences or journals. </p>
   </div>
 </div>